-- side effects or adverse events in study participants presenting an unacceptable safety risk; - inability to reach agreement with prospective CROs and clinical trial sites, or the breach of such agreements; - failure of third-party contractors, such as CROs, or investigators to comply with regulatory requirements, including good clinical practices, or GCPs: - delay or failure in obtaining the necessary approvals from regulators or institutional review boards, or IRBs, in order to commence a clinical trial at a prospective trial site, or their suspension or termination of a clinical trial once commenced; - a requirement to undertake and complete additional pre-clinical studies to generate data required to initiate clinical development or to support the continued clinical development of a product candidate or submission of an NDA; - inability to enroll sufficient patients to complete a protocol, particularly in orphan diseases or disorders; - difficulty in having patients complete a trial, adhere to the trial protocol, or return for post-treatment follow-up; - · clinical sites deviating from trial protocol or dropping out of a trial; - problems with investigational medicinal product storage, stability and distribution; - our inability to add new or additional clinical trial sites; - our inability to manufacture, or obtain from third parties, adequate supply of drug substance or drug product sufficient to complete our preclinical studies and clinical trials, including supply chain issues resulting from any events affecting raw material supply or manufacturing capabilities abroad; - unforeseen disruptions, caused by man-made or natural disasters or public health pandemics or epidemics or other business interruptions, including, for example, the COVID-19 pandemic; and - · governmental or regulatory delays and changes in regulatory requirements, policy and guidelines.
+- side effects or adverse events in study participants presenting an unacceptable safety risk; - inability to reach agreement with prospective CROs and clinical trial sites, or the breach of such agreements; - failure of third-party contractors, such as CROs, or investigators to comply with regulatory requirements, including good clinical practices, or GCPs; - delay or failure in obtaining the necessary approvals from regulators or institutional review boards, or IRBs, in order to commence a clinical trial at a prospective trial site, or their suspension or termination of a clinical trial once commenced; - a requirement to undertake and complete additional pre-clinical studies to generate data required to initiate clinical development or to support the continued clinical development of a product candidate or submission of an NDA; - inability to enroll sufficient patients to complete a protocol, particularly in orphan diseases or disorders; - difficulty in having patients complete a trial, adhere to the trial protocol, or return for post-treatment follow-up; - clinical sites deviating from trial protocol or dropping out of a trial; - problems with investigational medicinal product storage, stability and distribution; - our inability to add new or additional clinical trial sites; - our inability to manufacture, or obtain from third parties, adequate supply of drug substance or drug product sufficient to complete our preclinical studies and clinical trials, including supply chain issues resulting from any events affecting raw material supply or manufacturing capabilities abroad; - unforeseen disruptions, caused by man-made or natural disasters, public health pandemics or epidemics, civil unrest or military conflict, or other business interruptions, including, for example, the COVID-19 pandemic; and - governmental or regulatory delays and changes in regulatory requirements, policy and guidelines.

 These risks and uncertainties could impact any of our or our collaborators' clinical programs and any of the clinical, regulatory or operational events described above could change our or our collaborators' planned clinical and regulatory activities.
 For example, we previously experienced a significant reduction in the rate of new patient enrollment in our X-TOLE trial due to the COVID-19 pandemic.
 While we were able to complete recruitment for this trial, we cannot be certain that the ongoing COVID-19 pandemic or related variants will not negatively impact other trials in the future.
 In addition, due to the impact of the COVID-19 pandemic, we have experienced an impact on the initiation of clinical sites in our EPIK trial.
 COVID-19 may continue to impact the enrollment of patients in our XEN496 EPIK clinical trial.
+Further challenges in enrolling and retaining patients in our clinical trials, whether as a result of the COVID-19 pandemic, geopolitical events, or for any other reasons, may further delay the trials or cause them to be discontinued.